 Ora Henderson renounced her right to the assets on April 23, 1969 and transferred her share of land in Kansas and other land at Griggs Corners to the library association.
 The new library building, built as a memorial to their parents, was dedicated on November 1, 1972.
 The Henderson Memorial Public Library completed an interior renovation of the building in 2012 for their 40th anniversary.
 In 2018 the library installed a new HVAC system that has enhanced savings in utility bills and has provided a new delivery area that is more ergonomic and safe for staff.

-The library has a small staff of 8 part-time employees and 4 full time employees with 1 MLIS degreed librarian; the adult reference librarian.
-We have 9 board members who are elected to four year terms by members of the Henderson Library Association.
+The library has a small staff of 8 part-time employees and 3 full time employees with 1 MLIS degreed librarian; the adult reference librarian.
+The Henderson Library has 9 board members who are elected to four year terms by members of the Henderson Library Association.
 The Henderson Library Association is composed of community members over the age of 18 who hold a valid Henderson Library card and participate in the board election.

-Our in-house collection consists of about 50,000 materials including books, DVDs, and audio recordings designed to serve the needs and interests of the Jefferson community.
-This collection is greatly enhanced by our ability to borrow materials from the CLEVNET library system.
+In-house collection consists of about 50,000 materials including books, DVDs, and audio recordings designed to serve the needs and interests of the Jefferson community.
+This collection is greatly enhanced by the ability to borrow materials from the CLEVNET library system.

 The Henderson Library also provides digital media via the HOOPLA app and Overdrive's LIBBY app to her patrons.